How Long Do I Have to File a Slip and Fall Lawsuit in New York

 Contact us at Douglas and London today

 If you or a loved one have been injured in a New York slip and fall, act now.
-The deadlines and statutes of limitations are complex and confusing, so speak with a New York slip and fall attorney as early as possible.
+The deadlines and statutes of limitations are complex and confusing, so speak with our New York City slip and fall lawyers as early as possible.
 We represent personal injury victims who have been harmed by someone else’s negligence, and we are here to help you, too.